fastforwardlabs/mdffreport12/src/02-background.md

 deep learning approaches (the focus of this report) such as autoencoders, VAEs, sequence-to-sequence models, and GANs present some benefits.

-### Why Use Deep Learning for Anomaly Detection
+### Why Use Deep Learning for Anomaly Detection?

-**NM/ RH: Clarify "data of different data types across each variable.?" below? or remove it?**

 Deep learning approaches, when applied to anomaly detection, offer several advantages.
-First, these approaches are designed to work with multivariate data of different data types across each variable.
+First, these approaches are designed to work with multivariate and high dimensional data.
 This makes it easy to integrate information from multiple sources, and eliminates challenges associated with individually modeling anomaly for each variable and aggregating the results.
 Deep learning approaches are also well adapted to jointly modeling the interactions between